Sports Premium Spending 2018,19

 - This has been achieved by:

-- ensuring children receive 2 hours of PE per week.
+- ensuring all children receive 2 hours of PE per week.

-- participation in Wake up, Shake up activities for five minutes at the beginning of the day and afternoon.
+- participation in Wake up, Shake up/brain gym/sensory snacks/Daily Mile activities for five minutes at the beginning of the day and afternoon.

-- providing opportunity for inter-school competition through links with the Schools
+- providing opportunity for inter-school competition through links with other Schools

 Sports Partnership, Grimsby, Cleethorpes and District Schools F.A. and with the Cluster schools project.